Knee Arthroscopy

 What does a knee arthroscopy involve?

-A knee arthroscopy is carried out as a day case procedure.
-The procedure takes about 30 minutes to 1 hour and is usually performed under general or spinal anaesthesia.
-After cleaning the knee, the surgeon makes small incisions around the joint.
-A small camera, known as an arthroscope, is inserted into the knee through one of these incisions.
-This allows the surgeon to view the inside of the knee on a monitor.
+Knee arthroscopy is typically done as a day case procedure.
+The procedure takes about 30 minutes to 1 hour and is usually performed under general or local anaesthesia.
+After cleaning the knee, your surgeon will make small incisions around the joint.
+A tiny camera, known as an arthroscope, is inserted into the knee through one of these incisions, allowing your surgeon to view the knee on a monitor in real-time.

-Risks of a knee arthroscopy include infection at the incision sites and bleeding or swelling in the knee after the procedure.
+Although knee arthroscopy is considered safe, it does carry some risks, as with any surgical procedure.
+These include infection at the incision site, which is rare but possible, as well as bleeding or swelling in the knee after the procedure.
 In some cases, there may be temporary pain, stiffness, or discomfort in the knee, but these symptoms generally improve within a few days.

 Serious complications such as damage to nerves or blood vessels are very rare.
-The surgeon will discuss the potential risks in detail before the procedure.
+Your surgeon will discuss the potential risks with you in detail before the procedure to ensure you fully understand what to expect.

 Knee arthroscopy recovery

-After knee arthroscopy, patients can expect some discomfort and swelling, but these usually subside within a few days.
-The surgeon may recommend applying ice packs and keeping the knee elevated to reduce swelling.
-Strenuous activities, heavy lifting, and high-impact exercises should be avoided for one to two weeks, depending on the recommendations from the surgeon.
+After knee arthroscopy, you can expect some discomfort and swelling, but these usually subside within a few days.
+Your doctor may recommend applying ice packs and keeping your knee elevated to reduce swelling.
+You should avoid strenuous activities, heavy lifting, and high-impact exercises for at least a week or two, depending on the recommendations from your healthcare provider.

-A follow-up appointment will be arranged to check on progress and discuss any findings from the procedure.
-If a specific condition was treated during the arthroscopy, the surgeon will provide further guidance on recovery and any additional steps that may be needed.
+Follow-up appointments will be arranged to check on your progress and discuss any findings from the procedure.
+If a specific condition was treated during the arthroscopy, your doctor will provide further guidance on managing your recovery and any additional steps that may be needed.

 Get in touch